craftcms/docs/docs/3.x/dev/tags.md

 ## `requireGuest`

 This tag will ensure that the user is **not** logged in.
-If they’re already logged in, they’ll be redirected to the page specified by your <config:postLoginRedirect> config setting.
+If they’re already logged in, they’ll be redirected to the page specified by your <config3:postLoginRedirect> config setting.

 ```twig
 {% requireGuest %}